-8.8.5 Location While fencing and planting may be appropriate at the street side of the property to establish the edges of public spaces, to provide screening, privacy, and to soften the visual impact of the buildings, the spaces on the Commons side of buildings should visually flow into the Commons without fenced or planted barriers to maintain the open character of the larger landscape.
+8.8.5 Location While fencing and planting may be appropriate at the street side of the property to establish the edges of public spaces, to provide screening, privacy, and to soften the visual impact of the buildings, the spaces on the Commons of landscape elements or by the use of gently sloped berms extending to the top of a retaining wall and then topped by a low fence.

-8.8.6 Relation to Grades Fences that are elements in the landscape, rather than being extensions of the building, may utilize the traditional "sheep fencing" of the north coast following the contours of the land.
-In general, however, tops of fences should be level and stepped to follow the grade.
+8.8.6 Relation to Grades Fences that are elements in the landscape, rather than being extensions of the building, may utilize the traditional "sheep fencing" of the north coast and visual impact of fencing should be minimized.
+Typically, fences should have no caps.
+However, fence caps may be used when they are extensions of deck railings or other architectural features.